 Waiting lists will be cleared at the end of each school term.
-If you wish your child's name to remain on the waiting list for the remainder of the academic year, you will need to inform The Bliss Charity School, in writing, by the start of each subsequent term (i.e. during the Christmas and Easter breaks) to renew your interest (this should be by email to office@bliss.northants.sch.uk).
+If you wish your child's name to remain on the waiting list for the remainder of the academic year, you will need to inform West Northamptonshire, in writing, by the start of each subsequent term (i.e. during the Christmas and Easter breaks) to renew your interest (this should be by email to admissions@westnorthants.gov.uk).